Can Corporate Company Culture Be Changed?

 This week I’m talking to Charlotte Farrell, Transformational Consultant.

-Hi Charlotte, and welcome to ‘Make it Thrive.’
-Tell us about your experience working in a corporate culture.
+So Charlotte, tell us about your experience working in a corporate culture.

 I always find ultimately the culture determines how work gets done, and having a positive culture is never detrimental to a business.